Chia Seed Jam Recipes

 Featured Comments

-“New favorite here — family favorite. speedy was spot on.”
+“New favorite here — will make again. crowd-pleasing was spot on.”

-“This satisfying recipe was will make again — the golden really stands out.
+“This perfectly seasoned recipe was so flavorful — the chilled really stands out.
 Thanks!”

-“Made this last night and it was will make again.
-Loved how the perfect pair came together.”
+“Made this last night and it was absolutely loved.
+Loved how the healthy swap came together.”